contactlab/contacthub-sdk-dotnet/README.md

 List<Customer> customers = pagedCustomers._embedded.customers;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the call is correct, pageIsCalid return *true*.
+If the call is correct, pageIsValid return *true*.

 <a name="7Addcustomer"/>
 ### 7. Add customer